APRIL 7, 2020 - EVENT CANCELLED - due to Covid-19

 Pink Triangle Group Awards were presented to the Gender Identity Awareness Week Planning Committee and the Intercollegiate Horse Show Association for work in fostering understanding and visibility of the LGBTQ+ community.

-Special thanks to our event sponsors: Affirmative Action and Equity office, Community, Equity and Diversity office, Health and Wellness, Kidder Fund, Liberty Mutual Insurance, Residential Life, and SHARPP
+Special thanks to our event sponsors: Affirmative Action and Equity office, Community, Equity and Diversity office, Health & Wellness, Kidder Fund, Liberty Mutual Insurance, Residential Life, and SHARPP